soxoj/counter-osint-guide-en/pages/importance.md

 # Why it is important

-It's hard to stay off the grid in these digital times.
-A hermit may have an emergency phone, and a dog, though not every dog, may have an Instagram account.
+It is difficult to stay out of the access zone in our digital time.
+A hermit can have an emergency phone number, and a dog, although not every one, has an Instagram account.

-The pervasiveness of social media and communications could be highly positive if it didn't lead to many unfortunate consequences.
-For example, fake Sberbank employees calling to ask you to dictate your password from a text message to debt collectors suddenly demanding the return of a loan taken out on the information extracted from your passport.
+The penetration of social networks and means of communication into our lives could be extremely positive if it did not lead to a lot of sad consequences.
+From calls from fake Sberbank employees with a request to dictate a password from SMS, and to collectors suddenly demanding to repay a loan issued on your passport.

-In recent years, there has been a trend towards privacy and protection of user information: GDPR, CCPA, and LGBD.
-Companies have been obliged to secure personal data and prevent leaks.
-But are they collecting less information about us?
-No. Our data is a source of profit for them.
+In recent years, there has been a trend towards privacy and protection of user information: GDPR, CCPA, LGBD.
+The companies were obliged to take care of the safety of personal data and to prevent their leaks.
+But did they start collecting less information about us?
+Absolutely not.
+For them, our data is a source of profit.

-But the tightening of regulations is not enough for companies.
-You probably left a lot of "breadcrumbs" because you've been on the Internet for years: Old accounts, advertisements, public correspondence, and photos.
-These traces can be used to get close to you and exploit it for whatever purpose.
+But the tightening of legal norms for companies is not enough.
+You probably left a lot of "bread crumbs", because it's not the first year on the Internet.
+Old accounts, ads, public correspondence, photos.
+Following these traces, you can come close to you and use it for any purpose.

 ---